L | |

 |

 Lamedh may have come from a pictogram of an ox goad or cattle prod.
-Some have suggested a shepherd's staff.[2]
+Some have suggested that is represents a shepherd's staff.[2]

 In English orthography, ⟨l⟩ is often silent in such words as walk or could (though its presence can modify the preceding vowel letter's value), and it is usually silent in such words as palm and psalm; however, there is some regional variation.
 L is the eleventh most frequently used letter in the English language.